Darker Half: History

-In 2013 the band took part in a concert with Melbourne band Eyefear and veteran metal band Stratovarius.
+In 2013, the band took part in a concert with Melbourne band Eyefear and veteran metal band Stratovarius.

 In 2014, Darker Half release the band's third album, Never Surrender and undertook their first tour of the US.

-In 2015 it was announced that Brad Dickson was leaving Darker Half.
+In 2015, it was announced that Brad Dickson was leaving Darker Half.
 He was replaced by Jimmy Lardner-Brown, who had played with the Simpson brothers in the backing band for Tim "Ripper" Owens.

 In February 2016 "Never Surrender" was released in Europe on the Fastball Music label and received much critical acclaim.

-In June 2016 the EP "Classified" was released in Europe to coincide with Darker Half's first tour there.
+In June 2016, the EP "Classified" was released in Europe to coincide with Darker Half's first tour there.
+They played in Serbia, Russia, Romania, Bulgaria and Croatia.
+The returned to Europe in November that year as special guests of Rage, playing in Germany, Austria, Slovakia, Poland, Switzerland, Italy and Belgium.